TomShacham/shacks/README.md

 ## Open questions

-    - do we like the h22p static for exposing the api
-      - i dont like global leakage and it aids in discoverability, but a bit more verbose (h22p. = 5 more chars)
-      - does it mean that the whole of the library gets imported for any use-case and therefore cannot be tree-shaken?
-      - what if we split up the library into separate libraries like h22p-router h22p-core etc.? does that mean then we cannot use the static pattern? or is there some way to extend the class in a type-safe way? don't think so
-    - can we generate open api spec from just types :S might need some other api around routing
     - is there a better way to do the type-safe expanded path in the router that doesn't require it having a slash at the end
       - if typescript gets some advanced types letting you say that a string must consist of certain chars and not others but until then the type-error is really obtuse if we want to ensure that a type-safe path cannot contain further segments